kapoordcu/ecb-exchange-service/ReadME.md

 # Read Me First
 * The application is called ecb-exchange-service and it calls an ECB endpoint(EXTERNAL) during system startup returning an XML form
 * The application also exposes other endpoints which can be consumed by a frontend application.
-* [Swagger UI](http://localhost:9000/swagger-ui.html) - If running in docker replace localhost with ip address assigned by docker
+* [Swagger UI](http://localhost:9000/swagger-ui.html) - If running in docker replace port with assigned by docker

 ## This application supports
 1) ONE External API to ECB for fetching current rates
 2) FIVE Internal API's for using the conversions
 3) Currencies in lowerCase or upperCase

-## How to Run in local/Docker
+## How to Run in local
 Simply start com.capital.scalable.LaunchMe

 ### User Stories